-In addition, we are recommending that HHS include discussion and rulemaking in this Proposed Rule on an additional risk management mechanism that is specific to AI/AN.
-As are the three risk mitigation mechanisms in the Proposed Rule, this additional mechanism is also designed to mitigate the potential impact of adverse selection (by making payments to account for higher cost cases) and to stabilize premiums in the individual and small group markets.
+Finally, we are recommending that HHS include discussion and rulemaking in this Proposed Rule on an additional risk management mechanism that is specific to AI/AN.
+As do the three risk mitigation mechanisms in the Proposed Rule, this additional mechanism is also designed to mitigate the potential impact of adverse selection (by making payments to Exchange plans to account for higher cost enrollees) and to stabilize premiums in the individual and small group markets.
+We refer to this payment mechanism found in ACA section 1402(d)(3) as the "HHS Indian Offset".

-Under "Special Rules for Indians" in section 1402(d) of the Affordable Care Act, AI/AN with family income at or below 300 percent of the federal poverty level who are enrolled in the individual market in an Exchange are protected from any cost-sharing requirements.
-In addition, any AI/AN (regardless of income) enrolled in a qualified health plan in an Exchange shall not have cost-sharing requirements for any item or service provided by an Indian health provider.
-The HHS Secretary is directed to make payments to health plans offered through an Exchange in an amount that is sufficient to offset the additional actuarial value of the plan as a result of these special protections for AI/AN.
-We refer to this payment as the "HHS Indian Offset".
+Under "Special Rules for Indians" in section 1402(d) of the Affordable Care Act, AI/AN with family income at or below 300 percent of the federal poverty level who are enrolled in the individual market in an Exchange are protected from cost-sharing requirements.
+In addition, any AI/AN (regardless of income) enrolled in a qualified health plan in an Exchange shall not have cost-sharing requirements for any item or service provided by an Indian health provider.4 The HHS Secretary is directed to make payments (i.e., the HHS Indian Offset) to health plans offered through an Exchange in an amount that is sufficient to offset the additional actuarial value of the plan as a result of these special protections for AI/AN.
 Again, we recommend that HHS add a discussion and the necessary rulemaking in this Proposed Rule in order to ensure that timely and adequate payments are made under this provision of the Affordable Care Act.